InsightDataScience/anomaly_detection/README.md

 It's also important to use software engineering best practices like unit tests, especially since public data is not clean and predictable.
 For more details about the implementation, please refer to the FAQ below.
 If further clarification is necessary, email us at <cc@insightdataengineering.com>

+Before submitting your solution you should summerize your approach, dependencies and run instructions (if any) in your `README`.
 You may write your solution in any mainstream programming language such as C, C++, C#, Clojure, Erlang, Go, Haskell, Java, Python, Ruby, or Scala.
 Once completed, submit a link to a Github repo with your source code.

-In addition to the source code, the top-most directory of your repo must include the `log_input` and `log_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.
+In addition to the source code, the top-most directory of your repo must include the `log_input` and `log_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement the required feature.

 If your solution requires additional libraries, environments, or dependencies, you must specify these in your `README` documentation.
 See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.